Ph.D. Admissions

 Application Requirements/Checklist:

-Non-refundable fee of $125.
-For information on eligibility for fee waivers, please refer to Graduate Application Fee Waiver
+- Non-refundable fee of $125.
+For information on fee waivers, please refer to Graduate Application Fee Waiver

-Statement of Purpose (1-2 pages, double spaced, submitted as part of the application): reasons for applying, preparation, specific study and research interests (e.g., 18th century, American lyric poetry, Middle English, etc.), future career plans, and any other information to elucidate background and potential as a scholar/teacher.
+- Statement of Purpose (ideally 500-600 words, maximum 1000, double spaced, submitted as part of the application): reasons for applying, preparation, specific study and research interests (e.g., 18th century, American lyric poetry, Middle English, etc.), future career plans, and any other information to elucidate background and potential as a scholar/teacher.

 Note to Stanford Undergraduates (both current and former):